guptakaran11/grasskode-website/content/post/travel/sea-vietnam-hanoi.md

 	<em>That's a traffic jam!</em>
 </p>

 I walked around the entire area twice, clicking pictures and absorbing it all in.
 Then I returned to the hostel which had died as I had expected.
 I worked in the room for a bit and then went down to the reception to see the Euro match.
 There were two others who came to see the game, the West Ham guy and an Irishman who worked in the hostel.
 Around the 70th or 80th minute another guy joined us after his late night out.
 He was a Swede who lived in Yangon.
 We exchanged some Myanmar stories.
-He also told be about his surprise at this married Indian man he had met in the club who was trying to score with some Vietnamese girls.
+He also expressed his surprise about a married Indian man he had met in a club who was trying to score with some Vietnamese girls.
 I could just smile apologetically in reply.
 We talked about random things for the remainder of the match and then went up to our respective rooms.

 ## Couchsurfing